uschtwill/re-employment-kraken/README.md

 You'll figure it out. 😅

 ## Miscellaneous

 ### Regarding Persistence/State

 SQLite is used to handle persistence and deduplication.
-A single database file named `re-employment-kraken.db` is written to the application's root directory when `DATABASE_ENALED` is active.
+A single database file named `re-employment-kraken.db` is written to the application's root directory when `DATABASE_ENABLED` is active.
 If you want to preserve previously seen jobs, please keep this file intact and consider a backup strategy.
 However, if you want to have a fresh start, feel free to delete the file or turn `DATABASE_ENABLED` off.
 In the latter case, an in-memory SQLite instance will be used for deduplicating jobs during a single application run.

 ### Setting up the Notion Integration

 See [this standalone document](docs/setting-up-notion-integration.md) for guidance on how to set up the Notion integration.
 If you want to customize your Notion integration (other properties etc), have a look at the [_"Links"_](#links) section below.

 ### Setting up the Telegram Bot Integration

 See [the official Telegram documentation][telegram-bot-creation] on how to create a new bot via `BotFather`.
 Configure the token provided during bot creation in your `.env` file and set your Telegram user ID accordingly.
 If you don't know your user ID, send a message to `userinfobot`.
 Finally, start a chat with your newly created bot as users need to initiate bot contact before they can receive any messages.
 Note that the bot you created will not react to your messages.
 Instead, it will send you new projects that have been found while running this software.

 ## Known Issues